CentaurifyOrg/Centaurify_Docs/GenesisMint/Methods_admin.md

 | :--------               | :-------  | :-------------------------                     |
 | `_publicStartTimestamp` | `uint`    | _The timestamp to start the public mint phase._|

----

 ##### `setEarlyRevealValues`

 - _Will initiate the EarlyReveal phase._
 - _Restricted by modifier `publicMintIsOpen`._
-- _Will allow GoldenTicket holders to initiate early reveal of their PFP._
+- _Will allow GoldenTicket holders to initiate an early reveal of their PFP._

 ```javascript
 function setEarlyRevealValues(uint _earlyRevealTimestamp) external onlyOwner publicMintIsOpen {}